-On the other hand, of the 20 candidates of the reference sample that are not included in the emission lines sample, 12 have a star-forming best-fit solution with emission lines (i.e. best-fit ages $< \Delta{burst}$ ) with significant star-formation rates (typically 30-50 M☉/yr).
-The physical origin of this difference can be understood looking at the SEDs showed in the Appendix C. The intense emission lines significantly affect the shape of the spectrum (as sampled by the broad band filters) beyond 4000 Å, implying a weaker break and yielding a shallower slope in the rest-frame infrared region.
+star-forming best-fitting solution with emission lines (i.e. best-fit ages $< \Delta{burst}$) with significant SFRs (typically 30-50 M☉/yr).
+The physical origin of this difference can be understood looking at the SEDs shown in Appendix C. The intense emission lines significantly affect the shape of the spectrum (as sampled by the broadband filters) beyond 4000 Å, implying a weaker break and yielding a shallower slope in the rest-frame infrared region.

-The remaining 8 objects still have a best-fit passive solution, but also an increased probability of having a star-forming solution, and hence do not pass our probabilistic selection criterion p < 5% (see Table in Appendix A).
+The remaining eight objects still have a best-fitting passive solution, but also an increased probability of having a star-forming solution, and hence do not pass our probabilistic selection criterion p < 5 per cent (see the table in Appendix A).

 Looking at Fig. D1, one can see how in the emission lines sample (blue dots) four sources are likely to be passive since more than 100 Myr (IDs 2782, 18180, 22085, 23626), while the other six might have quenched their SF activity very recently.
 In the reference sample (red dots), most of the sources have solutions suggesting very recent quenching, while only four are more likely to be passive since more than 100 Myr (IDs 3973, 4503, 7526, 7688).
-This is interesting particularly when compared to the results of a standard selection using decaying SFH histories (see Sect.
-5).
+This is interesting particularly when compared to the results of a standard selection using decaying SFH histories (see Section 5).